 The important thing about anxiety is that it is possible to work on it, to diminish it, to get your hands around it and get some control over it.
 When we don't, it becomes quite insidious.
 It builds and builds and becomes this big loop of anxiety that we get stuck in, and it can be very debilitating.
 So how is grief-anxiety different from general anxiety?

 Your client may have never been anxious before or had normal amounts of anxiety, and then they went through a significant loss and started having panic attacks.
 They may have had a certain level of anxiety throughout their life, but after a loss it’s been exacerbated.
 Your client will likely have a lot of anxiety about death, excessive ruminations around death, anxious attachments in relationships, and avoidance of their grief.

 When I begin to work with an anxious client who has gone through a major loss, these are the first steps I take:

 This is an adapted excerpt from Claire Bidwell Smith's keynote at the PESI Grief Summit.
-You can watch the Grief Summit recordings on demand and earn up to 12 hours of self-study CE (an $899 value!) until August 31, 2021.
-Click here to access this free content.
+Click here to access the self-study course.